Paris → Paris

 Embark in the afternoon and get settled in your cabin.
 This evening, enjoy a Welcome Cocktail, followed by a specially prepared Welcome Dinner.
 Afterwards, you will be briefed on all onshore excursions, golf clubs and starting times, while the ship will have left Paris and cruise to the next port of call: Conflans

-Arrive in Conflans, at the confluence of the Oise and the Seine.
-In the morning, you are transferred to the famous Le Golf National club, which is situated southwest of Paris in Saint-Quentin-en-Yvelines, near the Palace of Versailles.
-Le Golf National features the Albatros golf course, which is considered one of the best in Europe and has seen further improvements since it was chosen as the host venue for the Ryder Cup 2018.
-Enjoy dinner on board in the evening.
+Arrive in Conflans, at the confluence of the Oise and the Seine Rivers.
+In the morning, you are transferred to the famous Le Golf National Club, which is situated southwest of Paris in Saint-Quentin-en-Yvelines, near the Palace of Versailles.
+At this legendary golf club you will be able to play the Aigle course, which is maintained at the same impeccable levels as its sister course, the Albatros.
+A delicious dinner awaits you back on board while your ship continues its journey down the Seine.

 Optional golf club trip can be booked until 1 month before departure.